pvyParts/allianceauth-afat/README.md

 ### Step 2 - Update your AA settings

-Configure your AA settings (`local.py`) as follows:
+Configure your AA settings in your `local.py` as follows:

 - Add `'afat',` to `INSTALLED_APPS`
-- Add the scheduled task so ESI links will be updated automagically
+- Add the scheduled tasks

 ```python
 # AFAT - https://github.com/ppfeufer/allianceauth-afat